chirangaalwis/aws-cloudformation-templates/vpc-with-efs/README.md

   - A Private Route Table
   - An Application Load Balancer

-  In this template the autoscaling groups have been used for providing auto-healing for EC2 instances.
-An elastic file system have been mounted /mnt/efs folder in two EC2 instances in the public subnets.
+The elastic file system have been mounted to /mnt/efs folder in two EC2 instances in the public subnets.